← home

 Last! call

 Hit U or the on-screen button when you go down to one card.
-Miss the call and any other player can flag you for a 2-card penalty.
+Miss the call and any other player can flag you for a 2-card penalty within a 3-second arm window.

 Solo vs AI